Samuel Doe: New constitution and 1985 elections

 A draft constitution providing for a multi-party republic was issued in 1983 and approved by referendum in 1984.
 On 26 July 1984, Doe was elected President of the Interim National Assembly.
 He had a new constitution approved by referendum in 1984 and went on to stage a presidential election on 15 October 1985.
 According to official figures, Doe won 51% of the vote—just enough to avoid a runoff.
 The NDPL won 21 of the 26 Senate seats and 51 of the 64 seats in the House of Representatives.
 However, most of the elected opposition candidates refused to take their seats.

 The election was heavily rigged.
 Doe had the ballots taken to a secret location, and 50 of his own handpicked staff counted them.
 Foreign observers declared the elections fraudulent and suggested that runner-up Jackson Doe (not related) of the Liberian Action Party had won.
 Before the election, Doe had more than 50 of his political opponents murdered.
 It is also alleged that he changed his official birth date from 1951 to 1950 to meet the new constitution's requirement that the president be at least 35 years old.

 Doe was formally sworn in on 6 January 1986.
-On the day of his inauguration as the twenty-first president, in the stadium, a show with several Liberian girls danced artistically in his honor with hoops.
-Later, the dancers danced with maracas.
-Finally, the army paraded in line and they played a majestic orchestra.
+His inauguration was accompanied by a celebration in the Barclay Training Center, which featured a mass gymnastic demonstration performed by local schoolchildren and a military parade.

 Doe publicly declared that if he lost the elections, he would not hand over power, and the army would carry out another coup in less than two weeks.
 This position was harshly criticized by the international community and the political parties participating in the elections.
 Official results showed that Doe received a narrow majority of the votes in the elections, although the US State Department alleged widespread fraud.

 Increased repression

+Student activism was also subjected to increased pressure during the early years of military rule.
+Students at the University of Liberia, particularly leaders of the Liberian National Students Union, were among the earliest civilian groups to criticize the PRC and were met with arrests, intimidation, and restrictions on political activity in the period following the 1980 coup.
+The government also expanded the use of military tribunals and preventive detention, further restricting political activity in the period leading up to the 1985 elections.

 General Thomas Quiwonkpa, who had been a leader of the 1980 coup along with Doe, attempted to seize power on 12 November 1985.
 The attempt failed after fighting in Monrovia, in which Quiwonkpa was killed.
 Doe announced in a radio and television broadcast that anyone found on the streets after a 6 p.m. curfew would be considered a rebel and executed immediately.

 Doe's government became even more repressive after the attempted coup, shutting down newspapers and banning political activity.
-The government's mistreatment of certain ethnic groups, particularly the Gio (or Dan) and the Mano in the north (Quiwonkpa was an ethnic Gio), resulted in divisions and violence among indigenous populations who until then had coexisted peacefully.
+The government's mistreatment of certain ethnic groups, particularly the Dan and the Mano in the north (Quiwonkpa was an ethnic Dan), resulted in divisions and violence among indigenous populations who until then had coexisted peacefully.